 Best Way to Trim Hedges

-For homeowners with hedges, an electric or gas-powered hedge trimmer is the best bet to quickly keep them neat and trimmed.
-You can also use pruning clippers, and some homeowners prefer these to hedge trimmers.
-There are several types of cuts you can make according to the look or height you want to achieve.
+For homeowners with hedges, an electric or gas-powered hedge trimmer is the best bet to keep them neat and trimmed quickly.
+Hedge trimmers are not the only option available, and some homeowners prefer to use pruning shears instead.
+You can make several types of cuts according to the look or height you want to achieve.

-- Thinning: These cuts remove undesired growth, cutting off entire branches at the point of origin to result in a more open plant.
-This openness lets more sunlight and air into the center of the bush, resulting in more interior growth (leaves) along the stem and less disease (due to increased air flow).
-Thinning cuts won’t stimulate excessive new growth.
+• Thinning: These cuts remove entire branches at their origin, creating a more open plant.
+This allows more sunlight and air into the bush’s center, stimulating interior growth and reducing disease due to increased airflow.
+Thinning cuts do not stimulate excessive new growth.

-- Heading: In contrast with a thinning cut, heading cuts remove only a portion of a branch back to a bud.
-In some plants, this stimulates excessive growth, resulting in an unwanted witches’ broom effect.
-Heading cuts may be valuable if you want to reduce the number of buds on a branch in order to create more vigorous growth (fruit or flowers) from the remaining buds.
+• Heading: Heading cuts remove a portion of a branch back to a bud.
+This can stimulate excessive growth, causing an unwanted witches’ broom effect.
+Heading cuts can be useful if you want to reduce the number of buds on a branch to promote more vigorous growth (fruit or flowers) from the remaining buds.

-Shear hedges no more than once per year.
+Trimming tip: Shear hedges at most once per year.
 Use thinning and heading cuts for long-term health and beauty.

-Stihl recommends using scything movements to clear clippings from the top of the hedge as you go.
+3. Use a scything motion to clear clippings from the top of the hedge as you go.

 How to Trim Shrubs